A Letter to Momo: Development

 Distributor Kadokawa Pictures announced this film in its lineup of 2011 and 2012 films on 15 February 2011.
 More details of the film were announced on 11 July 2011.
 It was announced that the director Hiroyuki Okiura will be in charge of this film.
 His previous work as a director includes the 2000 film Jin-Roh: The Wolf Brigade.
 The film A Letter to Momo is Hiroyuki's first film in 11 years after Jin-Roh.
 He had spent 7 years coming up with the script, directing the film and creating the storyboard for this film.

 Casting

 The main voice cast members of A Letter to Momo was first announced on 17 November 2011.
-It was announced that actress Karen Miyama voiced the 11 year old lead character Momo, while singer Yuka is voicing Momo's mother.
+It was announced that actress Karen Miyama voiced the 11 year old lead character Momo, while actress Yūka is voicing Momo's mother.
 In addition, actor Toshiyuki Nishida voices Iwa in the film.

 Theme song

 In an announcement made on 11 July 2011, it was revealed that the theme song for the film A Letter to Momo is the song Uruwashimahoroba ~ Utsukushiki Basho ~ (ウルワシマホロバ～美しき場所～) by Japanese singer Yuko Hara.
 This song is an acoustic piece, and it creates an image of the rich natural scenery of the Seto Inland Sea.
 The "美しき場所" in the song title is the old way of describing "a beautiful place to live".
 Hara wrote the song's lyrics and composed the music, with Junichi Soga as the editor of the song.

 Yuko Hara, who is the keyboardist for the Japanese band Southern All Stars, reportedly spent 5 years working on this piece of music.
 She said that "I loved animation from a very young age, so being able to contribute the theme song for this film makes me happy and honored.".